 What is this 'commitment' you speak of?
 After more than two decades in the retail meat industry, I have learned that it's very important to leave no stone unturned.
 To take nothing on face value.
 I've learned that it's very important to dig.
 To keep asking questions.
 To keep looking for the truth.
 Since Cannings' inception, I have made the effort to visit our producers' farms and processing facilities.
 It was very important for me to see it all with my own eyes—on behalf of my customers, with the philosophy of; if it is good enough for me and my family, then it is good enough for my customers and their families.
 This scrutiny, this effort, this care, is what I can offer the world.
 As the years have gone by, the things I look for whilst conducting farm and abattoir visits have become more pointed, more specific, and I have created two very important documents on which we base all of our procurement: The Cannings Selection Criteria (CSC) and the Cannings Supplier Declaration (CSD).
 The CSC is a series of specifications around product quality requirements and specifications.
 The CSD is a document which ensures that our suppliers' standards around animal welfare and environmental management completely align with the Cannings values.

 What positive change does Cannings create?
 'Positive change' isn't just reserved for monumental achievements—such as influencing how people choose their protein sources.
 Positive change can be tiny.
 It can be incremental.
 This is what I find really exciting.
 This is the point where I realised that we can make a real difference in literally everything we touch.
 Positive change is a smile.
-It's a well swept floor.
-It's a well thought out arrangement of meat in your FSC certified paper bag.
 Positive change is a fast and cheerful email response to a question you need answered.
 It's the trust you can place in the response.
 Positive change is a long serving team member—someone who has been greeting you, year after year.
 Positive change is evaluating and reducing energy consumption, choosing renewable energy sources and offsetting unavoidable carbon emissions.
 Positive change is a long term relationship with a producer or supplier where visions and goals are aligned and mutually beneficial outcomes are achieved.
 Positive change is the mounting support for high welfare, free range produce and the vastly improved lives of millions and millions of animals around the world.
 With change comes opportunity.
 With opportunity comes hope.

 - Sam Canning (founder)